Nell-Mills/Vulkan-Abstraction/README.md

 Where applicable, vka\_create\_X() functions will also destroy old resources - if the creation fails, the old resource will still be valid.

-Structs available:
+Functional containers:

-- vka\_vulkan\_t: Device, queues, per-frame command buffers, semaphores, swapchain and debug messenger
+- vka\_vulkan\_t: Device, queues, per-frame semaphores and command buffers, swapchain, debug messenger

 - vka\_command\_buffer\_t: Command buffer and fence pair

-- vka\_pipeline\_t: Pipeline layout, pipeline, shaders (note - references descriptor set layouts, but doesn't manage them)
+- vka\_pipeline\_t: Pipeline layout, pipeline, shaders

-Misc structs (don't follow the pattern):

-- vka\_shader\_t: Just a wrapper for a path and a shader module - managed by pipeline
+- vka\_shader\_t: Mostly a wrapper for a path and a shader module - managed by pipelines but can be standalone, too

+Information containers:

-- vka\_render\_info\_t: Container for information, such as render area
+- vka\_render\_info\_t: Colour and depth attachment information, and render area information

+- vka\_image\_info\_t: Information needed to transition an image layout